brianketaren14/USU-Computer-Science-Undergraduate-Thesis-Guide-RAG/README.md

 - **Natural language Q&A** over the official Fasilkom-TI USU thesis writing guideline
 - **Semantic chunking** of the source document for more contextually coherent retrieval
 - **Vector search** powered by Qdrant for fast and accurate similarity search
-- **Reranking** with FlashRank to improve the relevance of retrieved context before generation
+- **Reranking** with CrossEncoder to improve the relevance of retrieved context before generation
 - **RAG evaluation pipeline** using RAGAS to measure faithfulness, relevancy, and overall answer quality
 - **Web-based chat interface** for an interactive, conversational experience